 only (mobi), you don’t need any for your Kindle e-book.
 Amazon is the

 only place that uses a mobi file… Amazon has their own numbering

 system…therefore your mobi file does not need a separate ISBN.

-If you are offering your book as a PDF or epub, you need different ISBN for each.
+If you are offering your book as a PDF or epub, you need a different ISBN

-Cost for ISBN prefixes in the United States is currently
+Cost for ISBN prefixes in the United States purchased

 it is free.
 The agencies which handle ISBN registration are:

 and Archives Canada